 They’re usually found alone or in pairs, but will sometimes gather in pods of up to 30 at good feeding grounds.
 They can dive for 5 – 15 minutes at a time and will follow up a dive with a series of blows.

 Long-finned pilot whale

 The pilot whale, like the orca whale, is a member of the dolphin family, and is second only to the killer whale in size.
 Pilot whales have stocky bodies and a distinctive rounded head with a slight beak and up-curved mouth.
 They are usually dark grey or black in colour, and often have a saddle-like marking behind their dorsal fin, which is set forward on the back and sweeps back.

-Pilot whales mainly feed on squid, but will eat fish as well.
+Pilot whales mainly feed on squid but will eat fish as well.
 A pilot whale has only 40 to 48 teeth, compared to 120 in many other dolphin species.
 This may indicate an evolutionary trend towards fewer teeth as a squid eater.
-Life span is about 45 years in males and 60 years in females for both species.
+Male long-finned pilot whales can live for about 45 years, while females can live for up to 60 years.

-Pilot whales are very social and are often found in groups of 10 to 30 in number on average but some groups may be 100 or more.
+Pilot whales are very social and are often found in groups of 10 to 30, but some groups may be as big as 100 or more whales.
 They are quite active and will frequently approach boats.